sanderslab/magellanmapper/README.md

 - Scipy, Numpy, Matplotlib stack
 - Mayavi and TraitsUI stack for GUI and 3D visualization; note that Mayavi currently requires a graphical environment to install
 - Scikit-Image for image processing
+- Pandas for stats I/O
+- SimpleITK or [SimpleElastix](https://github.com/SuperElastix/SimpleElastix), a fork with Elastix integrated (see below)

 On occasion, Python dependencies with required updates that have not been released will be downloaded as shallow Git clones into the parent folder of Clrbrain (ie alongside rather than inside Clrbrain) and pip installed.

 To install/run without a GUI, run a lightweight setup, `./setup_env.sh -l` ("L" arg), which avoids the Mayavi stack.

+### SimpleITK/SimpleElastix dependency

+SimpleElastix is used for registration tasks in Clrbrain.
+The library is not currently available in Pip and must be built manually.

+Running the environment setup with `./setup_env.sh -s` will attempt to build and install SimpleElastix during setup.
+Without the `-s` flag, setup will fallback to installing SimpleITK, from which SimpleElastix is derived, to allow opening many 3D image formats such as `.mhd/.raw` and `.nii` files.

+To build and install SimpleElastix manually, the `build_se.sh` script can be called directly.
+Be sure to uninstall SimpleITK from the environment (`pip uninstall SimpleITK`) before installing SimpleElastix to avoid a conflict.

-### Additional Build Dependencies
+### Additional Build/Runtime Dependencies

+#### Required

-- Java SDK, tested on v8, for importing image files from proprietary formats (eg .czi)
+- Java SDK, tested on v8-11, for importing image files from proprietary formats (eg `.czi`)

-- SimpleElastix, which can be built via the `build_se.sh` script, for registration tasks
+#### Optional

-- GCC or related compilers, for compiling Mayavi and SimpleElastix
+- GCC or related compilers for compiling Mayavi and SimpleElastix
-- Git, for downloading unreleased dependencies as above
+- Git for downloading unreleased dependencies as above
+- R for statistical models
+- Zstd (fallback to Zip) for compression on servers
+- MeshLab for 3D surface clean-up

 ### Tested Platforms